nateliu/hexo-blog/source/_posts/npm-with-layout.md

   )
 }
 ```
-Go to brower,https//localhost:3000 will display Login components, if you manually setup the token with command of
+Go to browser, url `https//localhost:3000` will show our `Login` component.
+If you manually setup the token with command of
 ```javascript
 localStorage.setItem("token","token")
 ```
-then it will display the component of NewsSandBox
+then the browser will show `NewsSandBox` component.

-### 3. We assume NewsSandBox.js as second level router, so the content change to
+### 3. Assume <span style="color:lightblue">NewsSandBox.js </spn> as a second level router, and change its content to
 ```javascript
 import React from 'react'
 import { Routes, Route, Navigate } from 'react-router-dom'